0x5ubt13/enumeraga/README.md

 Enumeraga:

 - [x] Port all of this to Golang
-- [ ] Test thoroughly
+- [ ] Test thoroughly and release v1.0
+- [ ] Improve the way output is presented to terminal
 - [ ] Add a flag to pass vhosts and functionality to use them
 - [ ] Rewrite the enum4linux-ng installing function to avoid installing pip and dependencies as root
 - [ ] Link each wrapped tool on README to their official repos
 - [ ] Containerise
-- [ ] Improve the way output is presented to terminal
 - [ ] Improve README.md to show all protocols the script enumerates
 - [ ] Add MOAR enum tools
 - [ ] Enumerate all things (legally!)